 As described in Section 3.2.1, plant and habitat surveys were conducted in the vicinity of the proposed project in 2015 and 2019 (FFP 2020a).
 The 2015 survey was conducted to ground truth the ecological systems delineations used by WDNR NHP for biodiversity conservation at a medium-size scale (Attachment 1; Table 2-1 of Attachment 2; WDNR 2015).
 A medium-size scale is smaller than an ecoregion but larger than an individual plant community (WDNR 2015).
 The 2019 botanical survey was conducted to ground truth WDFW priority habitat mapping and document the presence of rare and special status plants species in the project area.
 The 2019 survey resulted in the designation of five RPHs.
 The RPHs and WDNR-defined ecological systems are shown in Figures 1a and 1b.
 A cultural resources survey was conducted in July 2019, during which the presence of culturally important plants was documented (Shellenberger et al. 2019).
-Culturally important plants are discussed in more detail in the Tribal Resources Analysis Report (Appendix H of the EIS; Ecology et al. 2022).
+Culturally important plants are described in more detail in the Tribal Resources Analysis Report (Appendix H of the EIS; Ecology et al. 2022).

 There are 68 special status plant species with documented occurrences in Klickitat County.
 Eight species are listed as state endangered, 30 are listed as state threatened, and 25 are listed as state sensitive (WDNR 2021).
 Five species are listed as locally extinct in Washington State.
-Special status and culturally important plant species are discussed in more detail in Section 3.2.3.
+Special status and culturally important plant species are described in more detail in Section 3.2.3.
 A full list of rare plant species documented or with potential to occur in the study area is provided in Attachment 2, Table 2-1.

 A number of introduced or invasive tree, shrub, grasses, and forb species, including Klickitat County Class B and C noxious weeds, are present in the study area and are described in more detail below.
-A visit to the proposed project footprint conducted on June 19 and 20, 2021, confirmed the presence of more invasive species and human-disturbed habitat near the proposed lower reservoir compared to habitat near the proposed upper reservoir (Anchor QEA 2022b).
+A visit to the proposed project footprint conducted on June 19 and 20, 2021, confirmed the presence

-Noxious Weeds are state designated invasive, non-native plants that threaten agricultural crops, local ecosystems, or fish and wildlife habitats (WNWCB 2021).
+Noxious Weeds are state designated invasive, non-native plants that threaten agricultural crops, local ecosystems, or fish and wildlife habitats (WNWCB2021). of more invasive species and human-disturbed habitat near the proposed lower reservoir compared to habitat near the proposed upper reservoir (Anchor QEA 2022b).